dr-polachan/TCPSbed/README.md

 ![gitTestbedComponentPlacement](https://user-images.githubusercontent.com/48801729/75961647-65b4e900-5ee8-11ea-8c83-7cf4760f2347.png)

 - To run the testbed, go to the folder mininetScript and run the command $sudo python mininetScript.py
-- Wait for the xterm/windows ms-com, ss-com, srv, VREP and ms-embsys-app-mouseController and ss-embsys-app-vrep to pop up
+- Wait for the xterm/windows ms-com, ss-com, srv, v-rep and ms-embsys-app-mouseController and ss-embsys-app-vrep to pop up
 - Now use the mouse to control the PhantomX robot simulated in VREP
   - Right click the mouse to start the mouse control.
 Right click again to stop the mouse control
   - Mouse movements in X-Y direction is mapped to robot X-Y axis.
 Y  movement  of  the  mouse,  while  the  left  button is pressed is mapped to the Z axis of the robot.